frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 - your laptop charger
 - your laptop battery

-As a rule of thumb, since we don't know for sure, if you don't need max perf and have a lot of battery, unplug your charger :+1:
+As a rule of thumb, since we don't know for sure, if you don't need maximum performances and have a lot of battery, unplug your charger :+1:

 ## The End